Emergency Fund Calculator

 Where should I keep my emergency fund?

 Keep your emergency fund in a high-yield savings account that is easily accessible but separate from your checking account.
 The account should be FDIC-insured, offer competitive interest rates, and allow quick withdrawals without penalties.
-Avoid investing emergency funds in stocks, bonds, or other volatile assets, as you need guaranteed access to the full amount when emergencies arise.
-Some people split between immediately accessible savings and a higher-yield account for the portion they are less likely to need quickly.

 Should I build an emergency fund or pay off debt first?